 Make sure to lift object across the surface, as dragging objects will scratch the surface.
 Expect some small surface scratches to appear on some finishes.
 Furniture wax can help prevent scratches from regular use.
 However, make sure to test the product on a small area before proceeding.

-Avoid exposing your furniture to strong sunlight.
-Unfiltered ultraviolet (UV) rays will discolor and damage wood, finishes, fabrics, leather and rugs over time.
+Avoid regularly exposing furniture to direct sunlight, as consistent exposure will discolor and damage wood, finishes, fabrics, leather, and rugs over time.

-Please store table leaves flat, apron side up, in a controlled environment to prevent warping or cracking.
+Store table leaves flat, apron side up, in a controlled environment to prevent warping or cracking.
 Do not store in an attic or basement.
-We recommend investing in cloth table leaf storage bags to protect against minor scratching.
+We recommend using cloth table leaf storage bags to protect against scratching.

 For more information on caring for your Stickley furniture, please contact their customer service department.